BradyEngelke/msba/README.md

 I also am in development of a personal portfolio which can be found @ https://bradyengelke.github.io

-## econometrics
-  - digital_marketing utilized A/B Testing to determine whether or not advertisements shown to the treatment group induced a substantial effect on customer purchasing behavior.
-The prevalence of endogeneity within the study was explored through exploratory plots and statistical tests, and a rigorous interpretation of the logistic regression results were provided to the client.

 ## association_rules
   - The objective was to leverage association rules to identify novel ways the coach of AS Roma (Italian Soccer Team) could refine in-game strategy or scouting practices to improve the team's performance in forthcoming seasons.
 7 player attributes were found to be indicative of success; thus, the coach of AS Roma would be well served to prioritize these skills in future scouting efforts.